ManifoldScholar/manifold-docs/_docs/projects/preparing/html.md

 <a name="html-ext"></a>
 ## External Resources

-Authors can embed media assets, such as images, audio, and video into their content, referencing them in keeping with standard practice:
+Authors can embed media assets, such as images, audio, video, and iFrames into their content, referencing them in keeping with standard practice:

 <a name="html-img"></a>
 ### Images